sidju/sid/README.md

   - Filter operations to modify the sets in ways the compiler can easily reason about are provided, such as forbidding a set of values or only allowing values above/below a given value.

+It has thereafter grown to have another goal:

+- Define a very simplified semi-low-level assembly, intended to offer CPUs more freedom to optimise the execution.